ALX-KingKowa/alx-system_engineering-devops/0x02-shell_redirections/README.md

     6-third_line           Write a script that displays the third line of the file iacta

     7-file                 Write a shell script that creates a file

+    8-cwd_state            Write a shell script that appends the output of a command to a file